avinash-chouhan/seg-mentor/README.md

-The FCN16 skip-connection generally gives a +1-2% mIoU improvement, which is non-negligible but smaller than for original FCN as reported in paper (Adam is good for FCN32 health?), and in fact not much larger than the noise (w.r.t to test (sub)set choice, and exact params checkpoint) which we estimate to be ~0.5-1% (see tensorboard plots).
+The FCN16 skip-connection generally gives a +1-2% mIoU improvement, which is non-negligible but smaller than for original FCN as reported in paper (Adam is good for FCN32 health?), and in fact not much larger than the noise (w.r.t to scan_val_set (sub)set choice, and exact params checkpoint) which we estimate to be ~0.5-1% (see tensorboard plots).
 So we have to conclude that the skip-connection contribution is **minor** - if it's only used as simple linear addition after the classification layer contracting #channels to 21 (classes).

 The resources needed by additional bilinear interpolations (for upsampling) are negligible, as well as those for the FCN16 skip-connection; so the ops and params are quite similar as for original imagenet classifiers, up to removal of the final classification layer (-) and resolution change (+).
 <br>remmeber that params&ops don't tell the whole story, and there are HW-architecture-dependent issues which effect runtime.
  <br>That's the reason we don't care to train FCN8 variants since returns are negligible w.r.t the costs.

 #### Technical issues:
-* Monitor vs. final result - we monitor a *test-mIoU* estimate during training by running the net on a quarter (1/4) of the validation set; the resulting signal reflects both data(sub)set and param-point variability in its noise, thus giving a kinda-realistic rough estimate of the error bars on the value.
+* Monitor vs. final result - we monitor a *scan_val_set-mIoU* estimate during training by running the net on a quarter (1/4) of the validation set; the resulting signal reflects both data(sub)set and param-point variability in its noise, thus giving a kinda-realistic rough estimate of the error bars on the value.
  <br> However, we reused the same computational graph as the train, switching between train/val data feed - leveraging the  *[feedable iterator](https://www.tensorflow.org/programmers_guide/datasets)* of TF ```Datasets``` (probably designed for this exact purpose).
-This is different from what happens at test time, since the BatchNorm/Dropout layers use.
+This is different from what happens at scan_val_set time, since the BatchNorm/Dropout layers use.
  <br>We may fix this in the future but currently we feel that it serves the purpose of monitoring - relative comparison, detect flattening etc. and in fact may be be an opportunity for insights..

 #### Stuff we tried and didn't work